Q. Did Mary, the mother of Jesus Christ, have other children after Jesus?

-A. The short answer to this question is “No.” But let’s explore further.
+A. The short answer to this question is “No.” Let’s explore further.

 Most likely you are asking this question because some Scripture passages seem to suggest that Jesus had brothers and sisters.
 For example, here are two such passages: